 Lori Bernard has been a member of the Geneseo faculty since 2007

-Wednesday 9-10 a.m. (by appointment - please email me to set up a time)
+And by appointment (please email to set up a time)

 Ph.
 D., Spanish Literature, University of California-Davis 2002.

 M.A., Spanish Literature and Culture, Cleveland State University, 1995.

 The Society for Renaissance and Baroque Hispanic Poetry

 Renaissance Society of America